 What rate (or price) can I qualify for?

 As you can see, there are a lot of variables that can come into play when trying to determine what kind of “rate” an individual who has been diagnosed with Poliomyelitis.
 This is why it’s pretty much impossible to know what kind of “rate” you might be able to qualify for without first speaking with you directly.

-Most individuals who have bene diagnosed with Poliomyelitis will usually fall into one of two different categories that we can make some “assumptions” about that will generally hold true.
+Most individuals who have been diagnosed with Poliomyelitis will usually fall into one of two different categories that we can make some “assumptions” about that will generally hold true.

-Individuals in this category will be those who have been previously diagnosed with Poliomyelitis, recovered, and not have any “kind” of lingering affects form their infection.
+Individuals in this category will be those who have been previously diagnosed with Poliomyelitis, recovered, and not have any “kind” of lingering effects from their infection.
 Individuals like these will find that most (if not all) life insurance companies aren’t going to use their previous Poliomyelitis diagnosis as a reason to discriminate against them.